 Healthy Food, Healthy Energy Levels

-If you reach for sugary and salty snacks when you are tired, you are not along.
+If you reach for sugary and salty snacks when you are tired, you are not alone.
 Researchers have found that people are less able to make healthy choices when they are tired, over-emotional or otherwise not performing at their best.
 According to a new study published in the Journal of Neuroscience, eating vegetables can actually reduce your levels of fatigue.

 In addition, the fatty and sugary snacks that we naturally crave when we are tired can have terrible effects on sleep.
 The same study found that people who ate more of these types of foods scored higher on scales measuring disordered sleep.